ooikk/Arduino-Documentation/04_I2C_LCD1602A/I2C_LCD1602A.md

 ## Display Custom Characters

 In a 16×2 LCD there are 32 blocks where you can display characters.
 Each block is made out of 5×8 tiny pixels.
 You can display custom characters by defining the state of each tiny pixel.
 For that, you can create a byte variable to hold  the state of each pixel.
+In total you can store 8 custom characters from address 0 to 8, see Character Codes and Character Patterns (ROM Code: A00).
+Use write() to display the custom character.

 To create your custom character, you can go here to generate the byte variable for your character.